-Cunnamulla P-12 State School is an isolated prep to year 12 campus in the Darling Downs/South West Region.
+Cunnamulla P-12 State School is a rural and remote Prep to Year 12 campus located on the land of the Kunja people in the Darling Downs South West region.

-It was founded in 1877 as Cunnamulla's first school and is situated on the banks of the Warrego River.
-We are approximately 900km west of Brisbane, with the closest major town being Charleville 200km to the north.
+With strong ties to the community and a rich educational history, CP12SS was founded in 1877 as Cunnamulla's first school and is situated on the banks of the beautiful Warrego River.
+The township is approximately 900km or nine hours drive west of Brisbane, with the closest major centre being Charleville 200km to the north.